Presto-mp3/RandomNano/README.md

 # RandomNano
 RandomNano is a Python program that selects a random set of albums from a given music folder.
 You can then transfer this random selection of albums to your mp3 player.
 I created this program as a way of exploring albums in my library that I wouldn't usually listen to.
-This program also include
+This program also includes the ability for on-the-fly mp3 conversion and Rockbox Artwork optimisation.

 To run RandomNano: Download all the files from Main to one folder and doubleclick 'RandomNano.pyw'.
 Alternatively, you can download a 'RandomNano.exe' from releases.